and-cuau/MissionSimulator/README.md

 ## Recorded Demonstration

-The following video demonstrates viewing, scheduling, launching and tracking three missions.
+The following video demonstrates viewing, scheduling, and launching/tracking three missions.
 Missions are executed concurrently.
+This video is not intended to demonstrate all features of the program.

 https://drive.google.com/drive/folders/1GnSWPNRbtU1FqKLjKARThEJgs3slpXl8